isadoraspirov/private-chef/README.md

 - Hire a private chef for a dinner, celebration, or event
 - View available sample menus or customize one
 - Understand pricing and booking process
-- Read testimonials or see past event photos

 User Stories: